Richmond Personal Injury Law Firm

-Allen & Allen is a family firm built on compassionate service, and we are committed to protecting our clients throughout their recovery and while we fight for their fair treatment and compensation.
+Allen & Allen is a family firm built on compassionate service.
+We are committed to protecting our clients throughout their recovery while we fight for their fair treatment and compensation.

 - Understand the rights you have to collect from a negligent party’s insurance company.

 - Collect uninsured or underinsured motorist coverage and medical payments coverage from your own insurance company if applicable.

 - Collect the evidence you may need in order to collect greater financial compensation.

 - Obtain a fair settlement offer for damages through negotiation.

 The Richmond, Virginia attorneys at Allen & Allen have nearly 300 years of combined experience with personal injury and medical malpractice cases.
 Our team of Richmond attorneys include:

 - Chantal N. Corrigan